-2018 June Grant Award Recipients
+2018 December Grant Award Recipients

 In September 2017, it was decided that The Degen Foundation would restructure and remain a public charity but also become a supporting organization to the Arkansas Colleges of Health Education.
 We are pleased that our mission, “Providing for our region’s healthcare needs by investing in practical solutions today with a vision for tomorrow” will most certainly be met with the graduation of the 2021 Inaugural Class of the Arkansas College of Osteopathic Medicine.